 Madness play seven shows in the Melbourne area, three at the intimate setting of The Palace.
 The driver responsible for the stage equipment does a Lee and drives the truck under a low bridge.
 The soundcheck is then cancelled because Ian Horne blows up the PA.
 Suggs, Carl and Lee watch the Allnighters’ set.

-LEE: I wish I could erase that whole tour from my memory.
-The atmosphere was fucking awful and fingers started pointing.
+LEE: I wish I could erase that whole tour from my memory – it wasn’t a very nice period at all.
+The atmosphere was fucking awful, the daggers were out and fingers started pointing.
 I don’t ever want to get in that position again.

 MAY 1: Latrobe University, Melbourne

 MAY 3: Deakin University, Geelong